BLATTEN - TRÄMEL - NATERS

 Equipment

-Sturdy footwear, weather-appropriate clothing, sun and rain protection, as well as sufficient supplies of food and drinks, are recommended as there may be no opportunities for stops or shopping open.
-Although the path is very well marked throughout, for safety reasons you should always carry a suitable hiking map.
-Bring poles or other aids as well.
+Sturdy footwear, weather-appropriate clothing, sun and rain protection, as well as a sufficient supply of food and drinks, should be taken as there may be no places to rest or buy supplies open.
+Although the path is very well marked throughout, for safety reasons you should always have a suitable hiking map with you.
+Bring poles or other aids.

 Directions & Parking facilities